How Long Does A Portable Air Conditioner Take To Cool A Room?

 The size of the portable air conditioner will affect how long it takes to cool a room.

-An a/c with a bigger cooling capacity will cool your room faster than that with a smaller cooling capacity.
+A portable AC model with a bigger cooling capacity will cool your room faster than that with a smaller cooling capacity.
 Cooling capacity is measured in British Thermal Units (BTUs).
-Air conditioners list their BTU rating on the box so you can choose the correct size for your room.
+Air conditioning systems list their BTU rating on the box so you can choose the correct size for your room.

 The larger a room, the more BTUs it takes to cool it down.
-The older your air conditioner, the more time it will take to cool.
-Newer models are more energy efficient and don’t have the wear and tear that older models do.
+The older your air conditioner system, the more time it will take to cool.

 There are several online BTU calculators that can help you choose the correct size unit for your individual needs.
 You can customize insulation type, sun exposure, and climate.
 It’s always best to have more BTUs than not enough, so size up if in between sizes.
 Here’s an example: